 Your days will be highly practical and industry-focused.
 You’ll work both online and on-site at our dedicated Pre-Degree Campus, Palace Court.
 Interdisciplinary collaboration is encouraged, seeing you combine forces with peers in film, fine art, graphics, photography and fashion to realise your creative concepts.

 Perhaps you are an aspiring actor who also loves to illustrate, a dancer who can design, or an artist who wants to get into producing video content — as a theatre-maker, you can be all of these things and more.
-The college's strong focus on live projects will support you in developing the knowledge, skills and understanding you’ll need to succeed as a theatre-maker, whichever path you choose to take — in front of a live audience, behind the scenes, or a combination of both.
+The college's strong focus on projects will support you in developing the knowledge, skills and understanding you’ll need to succeed as a theatre-maker, whichever path you choose to take — in front of an audience, behind the scenes, or a combination of both.
 If you are excited to explore your creative agency across a diverse range of performance and production disciplines this course is for you.

 You’ll work as part of an ensemble company (both digitally and live) and as a solo artist, to explore theatre-making practices and the actor-audience relationship, sharing creative spaces with performers, makers, directors, designers.
 You’ll encounter the worlds of performance, design, make-up, costume, props, lighting and projection and, using live and digital techniques, you’ll investigate the places where these worlds collide, where off-stage meets on-stage.